The First Paddock Gibbston

 The First Paddock is our original much loved Two Paddocks vineyard.
 Planted in 1993, it is now one of the older blocks in Central Otago.
 Superbly situated in the midst of upper Gibbston, planted in carefully selected Burgundian clone pinot noir vines and meticulously tended.
 This is a thoughtfully crafted expression of our foundation site.

-In 2011, this wine was again 100% sourced from the first twenty-five rows of Clone 5, which was planted in Gibbston at The First Paddock vineyard in 1993.
+Sourced from the first twenty-five rows of Clone 5, which was planted in Gibbston at The First Paddock vineyard in 1993.
 Hand harvested and sorted then a 50% whole bunch indigenous ferment in a dedicated First Paddock French oak cuve.
-Matured in 30% new French oak with the balance in older wood for 11 months.
+Matured in 30% new French oak with the balance in older wood for an extended 14 months of barrel maturation.

 Proprietor: Sam Neill